 Bearing Currents: A Major Source of Mechanical Failure for Motors in Adjustable Speed Drive Applications (PDF) (210 KB)

 Read an actual case study of bearing current problems encountered at a Honolulu facility:

 Motor Bearing Failure Case Study (PDF) (4.24 MB)

 Need more information?
 View this easy to read paper with application tips on diagnosing and mitigating the problem:

-Preventing Premature Failure of Bearings in Motors Driven by PWM ASDs (852 KB)
+Preventing Premature Failure of Bearings in Motors Driven by PWM ASDs (PDF) (852 KB)

 Need even more information?
 Here's a link to ABBs site with more in-depth technical information on the subject: